10sorry/JobStalker/README.md

 2.  **Install the package:**
     ```bash
+    pip install job-stalker       # for CPU
-    pip install "job-stalker[gpu]"  # or just job-stalker if you don't need GPU monitoring
+    pip install "job-stalker[gpu]"  # or just job-stalker if you don't need GPU monitoring (optional)
     ```

 3.  **Download and configure `.env`:**